dk14/wolfram-mega/docs/app.md

 # Mega-App

 Mobile trading web-app for BTC test-net.
+Demostrates a use case for binary options p2p exchange.

 **Proof-Of-Concept**